markqvist/Reticulum/Roadmap.md

 - Tor

 ## Active Work Areas
-For each release cycle of Reticulum, improvements and additions from the five areas are selected as active work areas, and can be expected to be included in the next release.
-While not entirely set in stone for each release cycle, they serve as a pointer of what to expect in the next release.
+For each release cycle of Reticulum, improvements and additions from the five areas are selected as active work areas, and can be expected to be included in the upcoming releases within that cycle.
+While not entirely set in stone for each release cycle, they serve as a pointer of what to expect in the near future.

-- Version `0.4.3` targets:
+- The current `0.4.x` release cycle aims at completing:
+  - [x] Improve storage persist call on local client connect/disconnect
+  - [x] Improved roaming support on Android
   - [ ] Updating the documentation to reflect recent changes and improvements
   - [ ] Add bluetooth pairing code output to rnodeconf
   - [ ] Improve storage persist call on every local client connect/disconnect
+  - [ ] Transit traffic display in rnstatus
   - [ ] JSON output mode for rnstatus
   - [ ] rnid utility
   - [ ] rnsign utility